BEP3rd/sql-challenge/README.md

  Boot camp sql HW<br>
 Straighforward layout,<br>
 All data is in the data folder<br>
-Schema is the database design and<br>
+Schema.sql is the database design and<br>
-Queries is all queries requested
+Queries.sql is all queries requested